 The Trinity RFPG has developed a definition for emergency needs based on regional needs and input from the planning committee.
-Areas with severe repetitive loss (SRL), critical facilities within the 1-percent annual chance flood (ACF) area, and locations identified as having high number of fatalities associated with it are the three metrics the Trinity Region has decided to use to attribute as emergency need.
+Areas with severe repetitive loss (SRL), critical facilities within the 1% annual chance storm event area, and locations associated with a high number of fatalities are the three metrics the Trinity Region has decided to use to attribute as emergency need.
 For a more detailed description, please see the Task 4B discussion later in this chapter.